Because of its many benefits to wildlife and its relative cost efficiency, fire is a land manager’s best tool to improve wildlife habitat.

 Each state has different requirements for becoming a certified burn manager and for the type of liability coverage that is provided once certified, so be sure to check with your state forestry agency for more details.
 In North Carolina, the North Carolina Prescribed Burn Act, passed in 1999, limits burner liability from smoke resulting from a prescribed burn, provided the proper procedures and requirements are followed.
 To qualify, burners must complete a certified prescribed burning program administered by the NCFS; prepare a prescribed burn plan, obtain all necessary burn permits and authorizations; notify nearby residents, businesses, and emergency response agencies of the pending burn; and conduct a prescribed burn under North Carolina Smoke Management Guidelines following the burn plan while being observed by a certified burner on-site who can verify the burn.
 Landowners burning 50 acres or less of their own land qualify for the reduced liability without attending a training session, provided they follow the same high standards of burning and have a burn plan completed by a certified burner.
 Contact the NCFS or visit their website for information on becoming a certified burner.

-For more information, the following Woodland Owner Notes (WON) or agricultural (AG) publications are available from your local North Carolina Cooperative Extension Center and online from the Extension Resource Catalog.
+For more information, the following Woodland Owner Notes (WON) or agricultural (AG) publications are available from your local N.C.
+Cooperative Extension center and online from the Extension Resource Catalog.

 - Enrolling in North Carolina's Forest Stewardship Program, WON-23

 - Management by Objectives: Successful Forest Planning, WON-32